Things to see & do

 - Over 25 miles of footpaths crisscross the estate - paradise for walkers

 - The soft cliffs to the east of Golden Cap are the top habitat in the whole country for invertebrates

 - The estate has a very ancient landscape dating back to the 16th century

-Our pick of 50 things to do before you’re 11 ¾ activities to experience this month:
+Our pick of 50 things to do before you’re 11 ¾ activities to try now:

 - Find a geocache - there are several on the estate